 And guess what?
 I discovered an app just for that in my phone.
 This week, I’m sharing with you guys my Social Media Cleansing experience using the Screen Time app of Apple iOs.
 For Android Users, you can check out my blog on Social Media Cleanse: 7 Ways to Disconnect for creative ways to get out of social for a while.

-Use Screen Time to Limit your Social Media Usage
+Try Screen Time for iOS to Limit your Social Media Usage this Pandemic

 For Apple Users, the Screen Time app is already downloaded on your phone.
 You might recognize it as the one tracking the number of hours per day you’re using certain apps.
 But, did you know that you can actually customize its settings to limit your social media usage or control how much time you spend on you social media apps?